AGulev/extension-signpost/README.md

 # signpost
-Defold engine native extension, that helps to mark a point of interest in Xcode Instruments.
+Defold engine native extension, that helps to mark points of interest in Xcode Instruments.

 ## API